Welcome to American Legion Post 111

 Bingo Anyone?
 Our Bingo sessions are held Sunday afternoons at 2 p.m. and Tuesday evenings at 6 p.m.
 The doors open one hour prior to our bingo sessions and are open to the public.
 We are a "smoke free" environment.
 Come one come all and let's have some fun.

-Our Next Meeting: Our next meeting will be held at 6 p.m. on our regular meeting night, Monday, March 12th.
+Our Next Meeting: Our next meeting will be held at 6 p.m. on our regular meeting night, Monday, July 9th.
 Go to our Meetings page to see what's for dinner.
 This will be our Fourth of July celebration picnic.

 Post 111 Canteen is open: The Post Canteen is open for Members and Guests only.
 Only spirits purchased at the Post may be consumed on our grounds and no beverages may be removed from the Post property.
 Special events which will be open to the public will be posted here when available.
 Check out our Calendar of events.

-Thursday nights Menu: Along with Pizzas, we will be featuring a cheesburger plate special with hash browns and coleslaw for only $5.00.
+Thursday nights Menu: Along with Pizzas, we will be featuring Hamburgers and Hot Dogs, Fries, tater Tots and your favorite beverage.
 Come on out and support the Post and get a good meal at a great price.
+5 pm till closing

 Legion Cap Etiquette